elastic/e2e-testing/.ci/README.md

 # CI considerations

 ## Jenkins Stages and platform support
 There are a set of YAML files, named after `.e2e-tests*.yaml`, that drive the execution of the different test scenarios and suites in the CI.
-These files are read by Jenkin at build time creating as many Jenkins parallel branch as items declared in the files.
+These files are read by Jenkins at build time creating as many Jenkins parallel branch as items declared in the files.
 Ideally, each parallel branch should run a set of tests in a specific platform, i.e. the _"apm-server scenarios on Centos 8"_.

 ### File structure
 - **PLATFORMS**: this entry will hold a YAML object will all the available platforms where the tests could be run.
 Each available platform will be defined as a key in the YAML object, where each object will have a key identifying the platform with a very descriptiva name (i.e. `stack` or `debian_arm64`) and the following attributes: